INVASIVE ART SUPPLY INITIATIVE

 With plant material sourced from volunteers at local restoration sites that would otherwise have gone to waste, the workshops encouraged community engagement through use of art and discussions on local ecology - fostering co-creation and education in local green spaces

-Involving over 120 participants, the project has collaborated & partnered with organizations such as Still Moon Arts Society, Invasive Species Council of BC's Volunteer Program, Village Vancouver, Free The Fern, and was hosted as an interactive gallery display at PoMoArts Centre
+Involving over 250 participants, the project has collaborated & partnered with organizations such as Canadaian Wildlife Federation, Stanley Park Ecology Society, Still Moon Arts Society, Invasive Species Council of BC's Volunteer Program, Free The Fern, and was hosted as an interactive gallery display at PoMoArts Centre

 Invasive species pose numerous threats to native plants and animal populations.
 These species occur outside of their natural range and are recognized to have negative ecological, social, or infrastructural impacts on their surroundings.
 They are often quick to establish in a given area, out competing native flora and fauna and reducing overall biodiversity by forming monocultures.
 Many invasive plant species provide themselves as poor habitat or food sources to native wildlife populations, posing a strong threat on both species at risk and specialist species.
 Through proper removal of invasive plants by stewardship groups and organizations, healthy ecosystems are granted a chance to thrive.